Agnar22/Kundestyrt2020-NAV-DIPS/README.md

  - You can test that everything is working by using the [testing endpoint](http://localhost:8081/testing).
 It should display "Published successfully".

- - Store the clientstore and keystore on your computer and set the CLIENT_KEYSTORE_LOCATION and CLIENT_TRUSTSTORE_LOCATION environment variables.
-   - In intellij, you can achieve this by:

 ### Kafka
 If you want to run kafka locally, follow one one of these guides:
  - Windows: [Video by Daily Code Buffer](https://www.youtube.com/watch?v=EUzH9khPYgs)